How to Forecast Liquid Assets

 We’ll go with your sales figure for this one, so you’re forecasting with £10,000 outstanding.

-Navigate to the ‘Scenarios’ section of FUTRLI.
-This is where you build everything from budgets, to scenarios to effortless cash flow forecasts.
-Before you’re allowed to create your projection, you first need to enter your tax settings and map your default bank account, accounts receivable and accounts payable lines.
-These only have to be entered once, so let the system work out the core automatic calculations for you.
+Navigate to the Forecasting section of FUTRLI.
+You will be prompted to map your “default settings” which is where the 3-way magic happens.
+You will enter your tax settings (if you pay GST/VAT) and map your default bank account, accounts receivable and accounts payable lines.
+These only have to be entered once, to let the system work out the core automatic 3-way forecasting calculations for you.

-Once you press ‘Quick Create’, FUTRLI will look at your profits, costs and overheads month-by-month for the 12 months prior to your scenario’s chosen start date.
-These will then be applied going forward, thus ensuring that any seasonal variety is taken into account.
-For example, if you sell more in November and less in December, you’ll see that factored into your projection.
-As you can see, the way FUTRLI is set up means you can alter your cash to include coming cash.
+As you’ll see, the way FUTRLI is set up means you can alter your cash to include coming cash.
 You’ll notice it’s a really similar process to ‘normal’ forecasting, but it’s crucial you bear in mind that your liquid assets are not yet cash.